aaronriekenberg/ruby-em-proxy/README.md

 ruby-em-proxy
 =============

-Simple Ruby TCP proxy using EventMachine.
+Simple TCP proxy using EventMachine in Ruby.